 Jeremy Yip, Maurice Schweitzer, Samir Nurmohamed (2018), Trash-Talking: Competitive Incivility Motivates Rivalry, Performance and Unethial Behavior, Organizational Behavior & Human Decision Processes.

-Jeremy Yip, Cindy Chan, Alison Wood Brooks (Under Review), The dark side of gratitude: Expressing appreciation invites exploitation in negotiations.
+Jeremy Yip, Kelly Lee, Cindy Chan, Alison Wood Brooks (Under Review), Thanks for nothing: Expressing gratitude invites exploitation by competitors.

 Jeremy Yip, Stéphane Côté, Dana Carney (Under Revision), The ability to follow your gut: Emotion-understanding ability leverages feelings to avoid risk.